 Tanju Ozdemir is a Turkish filmmaker who writes and directs films that study complexities of human relationships, dreams, memories and contemporary experiences of life.

 Tanju received his B.Sc. in physics Bogaziçi University in Turkey.
-He plans to receive his M.F.A in Film and Media Art from Emerson College in December 2017.
+He received his M.F.A in Film and Media Art from Emerson College in December 2017.

 Tanju has worked as a professional photographer and videographer on numerous projects over the past 11 years.
 His works range from commercial spots and product catalogues to short narrative films.
 He worked as a design and creative manager for national and international companies.
 Currently he is working as a creative director for one of the largest camera accessories companies in the US.